saralworkstechnologies/IDSyncro/README.md

    npm install
    ```

+3. Configure environment variables:
+   - Create a `.env` file in the project root
+   - Set `MONGODB_URI` to your MongoDB Atlas connection string
+   - Optionally set `PORT`, `CORS_ORIGIN`, and other overrides referenced in `server.js`

-3. Start the backend server:
+4. Start the backend server:
    ```bash
    npm run dev
    ```